lugensa/scorched/docs/usage.rst

 ::

     >>> import scorched
     >>> si = scorched.SolrInterface("http://localhost:8983/solr/")

 .. note:: Optional arguments to connection:
-   See api doku: TODO
+          :class:`scorched.connection.SolrConnection`

 Adding documents
 ----------------

 To add data to the scorched instance use a Python dictionary.

 ::